uhop/stream-chain/README.md

   zlib.createGzip()
 ]);

-// the chain is a regular stream
+// the chain object is a regular stream
 // it can be used with normal stream methods

 // log errors
 pipeline.on('error', error => console.log(error));

-// use the chain, and save the result to a file dataSource.pipe(pipeline).pipe(fs.createWriteStream('output.txt.gz'));
+// use the chain object, and save the result to a file dataSource.pipe(pipeline).pipe(fs.createWriteStream('output.txt.gz'));
 ```